junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He covers his face with arms, feeling the jacket and shirt on the outer side of his arms and back being ripped quickly, skin torn and pulled, flesh gouged, blood streaming hot.
 His hand still fastens on the demon blade, but he has no idea what's the good of one blade against a thousand wild human-killing flesh-eating vultures.
 He doesn't even have a single chance to outrun them.
 The bloody things have wings.

-Dean did his valid share of research before entering the woods, just to be sure.
+Dean has done his valid share of research before entering the woods, just to be sure.
 As much as Dean is eager to come into the place searching, he knows how to do his job, so he came prepared -- the best he can, just in case the story of the giant bird is something in his expertise and needs to be killed.
 Bird-like flying thing with wings, it can be an angel, but it can also be a Harpy (half-human half-bird creature from Greek), or Thoth (god of moon with a head of ibis from Egypt), or Valravn (magical supernatural big raven from Danish), or a few other options.
 From what he reads, knives and blades for decapitation should work well enough for most of them, aiming the heart for some others.
 He memorized the incantations for the very few ones that need spell work to cast away.
 He walked into this forest of redwoods with confidence.

 He never thinks it would be this.
 Nothing really too supernatural, if not counting the number, it's just freaking wild animals.
 Vultures.
 Countless of them. *Really should be careful about what you wish for.*

 In the frantic sound of wings flapping, in the middle of being devoured and eaten alive, Dean thinks of the bug case all those years ago.
-The case with the Native American curse, the very few case he and Sam never really solved the root cause.
+The case with the Native American curse, one of the very few cases he and Sam never really solved the root cause problem.
 They helped the family live through the day, wear through the night; all they could do was to manage not die, to wait out until the sun rose, nothing but to wait for the bugs to retreat on their own back to where they were.
 The curse from the native Americans, the nature did all the revenge -- they could do absolutely nothing to fight the nature, and he could have died at the age of twenty-six, because of bugs.

 And now, here he is.
 After the archangels, after the leviathans, and vampires, and werewolves, after all the monsters the Purgatory could come up with and throw on him and he walked out fine and intact, *this* is the thing that gets him finally.
 He doesn't have any faintest idea how to possibly fight the mother nature that throws a thousand vultures on him.

 Dean lowers his body, curling up instinctively, trying to protect his internals.
 He can barely feel the pain from the places the beaks peck -- he might not have much skin left to pass the sense of pain to the brain.
 He can feel those bloody birds cutting through his flesh like knives on butter, peeling and pulling his skin, gouging and poking his scalp, wrenching and dragging tendons, digging and jabbing as deep as bones.

 He doesn't feel much pain, gradually.
 He only feels hot and warm on the skull, cold and wet on the back.
-He smells blood and flesh, he hears the sound of his own flesh being pulled away from his body, and there is a vulture flies away with its trophy and the next one comes for their turn of bite.
+He smells blood and flesh, he hears the sound of his own flesh being pulled away from his body bit by bit, and there is a vulture flies away with its trophy and the next one comes for their turn of bite in this buffet.

 "I'm going to die."
 He shuts his eyes tight, thinking, miserably.
 "I'm going to die like an old dog in the wild, eaten clean by some birds, without even any bone left.
 God, no one would even know.
 Sam might find the car, and Cas...
 Oh Cas..."